vitalets/angular-xeditable/readme.md

 Edit in place for AnguarJS

 ## Overview
-This library allows you to create editable elements in [AngularJS](http://angularjs.org) project.
+**Angular-xeditable** is a bundle of [AngularJS](http://angularjs.org) directives that allows you to create *editable* elements in your projects.
+Such technique is also known as *click-to-edit* or *edit-in-place*.
 It is based on ideas of [x-editable](http://vitalets.github.io/x-editable) but was written from scratch to use power of angular and support complex forms / editable grids.

 ## Demo and docs